Detours Likely To Cause Headaches For Drivers, Pedestrians And Bicyclists After Pittsburgh Bridge Collapse

-PITTSBURGH (KDKA) — The day-to-day loss of the Fern Hollow Bridge will set in during Monday morning’s rush hour.READ MORE: Mayor Gainey Joins Coffee Tree Roasters Employees In Union Rally
+PITTSBURGH (KDKA) — The day-to-day loss of the Fern Hollow Bridge will set in during Monday morning’s rush hour.READ MORE: Pittsburgh Weather: Temperatures Warm Up To Start The Week

 Drivers have been using the detours since Friday, when the bridge collapsed, but many who live in the area said they won’t know the impact the detours will have on commutes until the morning.